 If a planned workout routine sounds intimidating, try incorporating more activity into your daily routine.
 Small changes such as parking farther away from the store entrance or opting for stairs instead of the elevator can add up to a substantial increase in daily activity.
 Research tells us that eight flights of stairs a day can reduce mortality risk by 33% – emphasizing the importance of “incidental” exercise.

 You will be amazed at how prioritizing water intake changes how you look and feel.
 Because our bodies are mostly made of water, we must prioritize hydration.
 If the only thing you can accomplish in a day is hit your water goals, you are still on the right track towards a healthier you.
 We help our heart function, metabolism, and performance when adequately hydrated.
 For more reasons, read 7 Essential Reasons to Drink More Water.

 In our high-stress, work-oriented lifestyles, the importance of sleep is often sidelined.
 Regular sleep schedules facilitate restful sleep, which has a profound effect on our overall health.
 A lack of sleep can lead to chronic conditions and lower body resilience to illnesses.
 Hence, it is essential to prioritize good, restful sleep.

 Prioritize Standing Over Sitting

 People are working more sedentary jobs and at home more than ever.
 According to research, the average office worker spends 15 hours sitting, and regardless of whether you found the time to exercise, sitting too much may override the exercise you do.
-Something as simple as getting up periodically through the day can make a difference for your health.
+Something as simple as getting up periodically throughout the day can make a difference in your health.
 Try a standing desk to remind you to move more or walk during your breaks.
-For more information on sitting and your health, read: Sitting Disease: 5 Important Things You Need to Know
+For more information on sitting and your health, read Sitting Disease: 5 Important Things You Need to Know

 Focus on Self-Care